Skip to content

 *Once the conditional prescribing period is complete, please complete this application for submission to the Board of Psychology.

-DEA/CSA/PMP INFORMATION:
+DEA/CSA/PMP Information

 From the Iowa Board of Pharmacy: